The State of Science Reporting in Today’s Digital Media Landscape: A Survey of Journalists and Scientists Who Use SciLine’s Expert Matching Service

 Journalists indicated generally equal and middling support for covering science topics across certain metrics.
 The highest reported measure of support was for access to a community of peers, followed by colleagues who can help them integrate science reporting or who can help them understand technical information.
 That said, journalists also reported feeling somewhat alone in their science reporting.

-screenshot 2024 06 13 at 10.16.07 am
+Screenshot 2024 06 13 at 10.16.07 AM

 Notes: Journalists were asked to rate their support in various aspects of science reporting on a scale from 1 (strongly disagree) to 5 (strongly agree).